How cancelled orders affect your Shopify sales reports

 Follow the steps below to filter out canceled orders from your report figures.
 The following steps should work for all sales reports and custom reports provided by Shopify, but not reports listed under Finances (Shopify does not provide filters in the Finances report view).

-1. In your reports, click the Manage filters button.
+1. In your reports, click on Manage filters.

 3. Next, click on the box labeled Search and select the No option.
 This means that the filter will only match orders that are not canceled.

-4. Finally, click the blue Apply filters button to apply this filter.
+4. Finally, click on Apply filters to apply this filter.
 Your report view should now only include orders that have not been canceled.

 For a general guide on filtering your Shopify Reports, please see the documentation article provided by Shopify here: https://help.shopify.com/manual/reports-and-analytics/shopify-reports/filter-and-edit#filter-your-reports